dedicatted/terraform-aws-argocd/argocd-client/README.md

 # ArgoCD client
 ## Overview
-Terraform module which register destination cluster in ArgoCD and create project, application and application for application in your ArgoCD cluster.
+Terraform module which registers destination cluster in ArgoCD and creates project, application and application for application in your ArgoCD cluster.

 ## Usage
 ```hcl